Joe Satriani: Equipment

-Satriani has used a wide variety of guitar amps, with Marshall being his main amplifier (notably the limited-edition blue-colored 6100 LM model) up until 2001, and his Peavey signature series amps, the Peavey JSX, up until his time with Chickenfoot.
+Satriani has used a wide variety of guitar amps, with Marshalls being his main amplifier (notably the limited-edition blue-colored 6100 LM model) up until 2001, and his Peavey signature series amps, the Peavey JSX, up until his time with Chickenfoot.

 The JSX began life as a prototype Peavey XXX and developed into the Joe Satriani signature Peavey model.
 However, Satriani still used distortion pedals with the clean channel rather than the built-in overdrive channels.
 He has used other amplifiers over the years in the studio, such as the Peavey 5150 (used to record the song "Crystal Planet"), Cornford, and the Mesa/Boogie Mark IIC+ (used to record the song "Flying in a Blue Dream"), among others.
 He later switched to the Marshall JVM series, having used a modified JVM 410H in his Black Swans and Wormhole Wizards tour in 2010 and with Chickenfoot in 2010 and 2011.

 These modified JVM Marshall amps were prototypes for a signature amp that Marshall scheduled for release in 2011.
 They replaced the reverb with noise gates that eliminate lag when switching channels.
 The clean channel was replaced by the clean channel of a 6100 LM model, which Satriani likes as an option to use distortion pedals with.
 The orange overdrive channel and the modern red overdrive channel have been better matched with each other as Satriani claims to prefer the organic overdrive of the JVM over pedals.
 The red overdrive channel was modified for a beefy rock rather than a nu metal sound.
 The effect loop has been simplified to be serial only.

 Satriani has used many amps in the studio when recording, including the Peavey Classic.
 He used Marshall heads and cabinets, including live, prior to his Peavey endorsement.
 Recently, he used the JSX head through a Palmer Speaker Simulator.
 He has released a Class-A 5-watt tube amp called the "Mini Colossal".
 In 2009, Satriani split from Peavey and returned to using Marshall amps.
 Live, he has been using a Marshall JVM410JS since 2009.

-His effects pedals include the Vox wah, Dunlop Cry Baby wah, RMC Wizard wah, DigiTech Whammy, BK Butler Tube Driver, BOSS DS-1, BOSS CH-1, BOSS CE-2, BOSS DD-2 and a standard BOSS DD-3 (used together to emulate reverb effects), BOSS BF-3, BOSS OC-2, Barber Burn Drive Unit, Fulltone Deja Vibe, Fulltone Ultimate Octave, and Electro-Harmonix POG (Polyphonic Octave Generator), the latter being featured prominently on the title cut to his 2006 Super Colossal.
+His effects pedals include the Vox wah, Dunlop Cry Baby wah, RMC Wizard wah, DigiTech Whammy, B.K.
+Butler Tube Driver, Boss DS-1, Boss CH-1, Boss CE-2, Boss DD-2 and a standard Boss DD-3 (used together to emulate reverb effects), Boss BF-3, Boss OC-2, Barber Burn Drive Unit, Fulltone Deja Vibe, Fulltone Ultimate Octave, and Electro-Harmonix POG (Polyphonic Octave Generator), the latter being featured prominently on the title cut to his 2006 Super Colossal.
 He has collaborated with Vox on a range of signature-effect stompboxes.
 These include the "Satchurator" and "Ice 9" distortions, the "Time Machine" delay, and the "Big Bad Wah".

 Satriani's 2000 guitar rig has been documented in detail.